 Kick Off Party

-Thursday, January 4, 2018 is the Winter Kick Off Party.
+Thursday, May 24, 2018 is the Kick Off Party.
 Details will be sent to all paid registrants once registration is closed.
 Mark your calendar!
 Please make sure to subscribe to FCSSC emails to ensure that you stay up to date on important league details.

 Look like a team, play like a team!
 Design & order your team jerseys from FCSSC's jersey partner, Jatt Sports, as soon as you register so they can be ready for your first game!

 Receive 10% off your 2nd sport, 20% off your 3rd sport and 30% off your 4th registration this season!

 All league participants are entitled to exclusive, member-only offers from FCSSC’s Partners, like Steam Whistle Brewing and Winks.
 Click here for free food, great discounts on gear and much more!